princetonwong/mybgg/README.md

 - Check your internet connection
 - Clear your browser cache and try again
 - Make sure popup blockers aren't preventing the GitHub page from opening

+**BGG token generation fails**:
+- Check your internet connection
+- Verify your BGG username is correct (no spaces, special characters)
+- If the automated token generator is temporarily unavailable, please file an issue on GitHub or contact the maintainer

+**"Authorization" errors when downloading from BGG**:
+- Make sure you ran `python scripts/setup_bgg_token.py` first
+- Check that `.env` file exists with `GAMECACHE_BGG_TOKEN=...`
+- Make sure the environment variable is exported: `export GAMECACHE_BGG_TOKEN=$(grep GAMECACHE_BGG_TOKEN .env | cut -d= -f2)`
+- Try regenerating your token by running the setup script again

 **Website shows "Loading database..." forever**:
 - **Most common**: GitHub Pages isn't enabled yet → Go to Settings → Pages and enable it